jarodlam/cookbook/content/recipes/brownies.md

 - Dessert
 ---

-This recipe from a kids' cookbook has been a favourite of the kids since they were in primary scool.
+This recipe from a kids' cookbook has been a favourite since primary scool.
 They were always a hit when brought to school.

 These are a bit denser than normal brownies and quite sweet, so sugar should definitely be reduced here.